developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

 ## Register Devices

-Administrators register device information with friendly names to aid in identifying, tracking and locating devices.
-A sample device CSV file is supplied by Zebra for the administrator to populate with the appropriate data.
-Copy the populated CSV files to the mobile device for the data to be imported through the client app.
+Administrators register device information along with friendly names and site assignments to aid in identifying, tracking and locating devices.
+A sample device .CSV file is supplied by Zebra for the administrator to populate with the appropriate data.
+After making the appropriate modifications, copy the populated .CSV file to the mobile device for device data to be imported through the client app.
 Importing data either modifies or adds entries to the existing database, unless deleting a device.
 The data fields are:

 <table class="facelift" style="width:100%" border="1" padding="5px">
   <tr bgcolor="#dce8ef">